-It’s an entirely different thing for a Christian to live in the most Christianized culture on the planet, replete with an endless supply of Christian churches, books, podcasts, websites, conferences, 501(c)(3) non-profits, blogs, tweets, Bibles in 67 gagillion translations, etc., and say, “I’m not being fed.”
+It’s an entirely different thing for a Christian to live in the most Christianized culture on the planet, replete with an endless supply of Christian churches, books, TV programs, radio shows, websites, conferences, 501© non-profits, blogs, Tweets, Bibles in 67 gagillion translations, etc., and say, “I’m not being fed.”
 That’s like a morbidly obese person setting down their 11th plate at an all-you-can-eat buffet and screaming at the waitress, “Bring me more food NOW!”

 Given the choice of offending this type of Christian or someone far from God, it’s easy to know which choice Jesus would make.